Homebase fitted kitchens review

 What customers say

-Homebase offers great financing options, including interest-free credit, interest-bearing credit and “buy now, pay later” plans.
+As well as a wide range of attractive kitchen ranges, the brand offers great financing options, including interest-free credit, interest-bearing credit and “buy now, pay later” plans.
 You don’t need to pay a deposit or early settlement fee for any of these plans.
-The interest-free plan requires a minimum spend of £500, and the cost can be spread over several months or years.
 This makes Homebase an attractive option to homeowners that are looking for great longevity and variety on credit.

 Our methodology